-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Southwest Gas Holdings, Inc. ("we," "us," "our," or the "Company") will be held on [], [], 2022, at [] PDT at [www.zzz], in a completely virtual format, for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Southwest Gas Holdings, Inc. ("we," "us," "our," or the "Company") will be held on May 12, 2022, at 9:00 a.m.
+EDT at www.cesonlineservices.com/swx22_vm, in a completely virtual format, for the following purposes:

-- (1) To elect ten directors of the Company; - (2) To approve, on a non-binding, advisory basis, the Company's executive compensation; - (3) To ratify the selection of PricewaterhouseCoopers LLP as the independent registered public accounting firm for the Company for fiscal year 2022; - (4) To consider a proposal by the Icahn Group (as defined below) to repeal any Bylaw amendments adopted after October 19, 2021 and prior to the Annual Meeting that could interfere with the seating of Icahn's director nominees for election at the Annual Meeting or any subsequent special meeting of stockholders, if such proposal is properly brought before the meeting; and - (5) To transact such other business as may properly come before the meeting or any adjournment thereof.
+- To elect ten directors of the Company; - (2) To approve, on a non-binding, advisory basis, the Company's executive compensation; - (3) To ratify the selection of PricewaterhouseCoopers LLP as the independent registered public accounting firm for the Company for fiscal year 2022; - (4) To consider a proposal by the Icahn Group (as defined below) to repeal any Bylaw amendments adopted after October 19, 2021 and prior to the Annual Meeting that could interfere with the seating of Icahn's director nominees for election at the Annual Meeting or any subsequent special meeting of stockholders, if such proposal is properly brought before the meeting; and - (5) To transact such other business as may properly come before the meeting or any adjournment thereof.

-The Board of Directors of the Company established [at the Annual Meeting and to receive notice thereof.
+The Board of Directors of the Company established March 21, 2022, as the record date for the determination of stockholders entitled to vote at the Annual Meeting and to receive notice thereof.